 You may need to spend time teaching your elderly relative techniques for negotiating stairs more safely.
-If your loved one receives companion care or dementia care in their own home, their carer will be able to offer support for most trips up and down the stairs.
+High quality live-in care agencies, such as those offering dementia care, will provide carers who can offer support for most trips up and down the stairs.
 It’s still worth taking the time to go over stair safety from time to time, to make sure that the message is retained and understood.

 Encourage your loved one to take the stairs slowly, concentrating on one step at a time.
 Trying to rush will almost certainly lead to an accident eventually, so exercise patience and emphasise the importance of taking time over every step.